Landlord Legionella Risk Assessment: Everything You Need To Know

 The regularity of the Legionella risk assessment is really down to the property. or properties with water systems that are more likely to pose a Legionella risk, it is recommended that a risk assessment is carried out once every two years – or before a new tenancy begins.
 It’s also a good idea to perform a risk assessment if there are significant changes to the property’s water systems.

-There is also the element of time an assessment will take, so depending on the size of your property you might choose to outsource the work.
+There is also the element of time an assessment will take, so depending on the size of your property outsourcing the work might provide significant time benefits.

-A professional Legionella risk assessment will inspect a variety of aspects including:
+A professional Legionella risk assessment should inspect a variety of aspects including:

 • A digital temperature reading of every hot and cold tap on the property and reading of outlet pipes from water tanks.